A stroll to your corner bakery can teach you five marketing tips that will make your business unforgettable.

 It’s a lot more enjoyable to do business with a person you can interact with than with a shelf at the grocery store, right?

 Use this idea for your business, too.
 Find ways to say hello to your customers.
 (Not sure who your customers are?
-Use my Ideal Customer Finder to figure this out.)
+Here’s how to find your ideal customer.)

 A simple way to do this is to write a friendly welcome message for your email marketing list subscribers.